 But why should that be our goal?
 Why should our Scripture reading be about how much we read?
 There is undoubtedly value in daily Scripture reading.
+And there is some value in getting through the whole Bible in a year.
 My point is not to minimize this important discipline.
 But honestly, how much do people really retain after the “Bible in a year plan”?
 My suspicion is that it may be less than we think.

 A Better Goal

-We should have a different goal.
-Rather than focusing on quantity by aiming to get through Bible entirely in 2021, focus on quality.
+I propose a different goal.
+Rather than focusing on quantity by aiming to get through Bible entirely in 2023, focus on quality.
 Here is the principle: Read less and remember more.
 Shouldn’t our goal be to understand the depths of Scripture so it can pierce our lives?
 After all, Scripture is “living and active, sharper than any two-edged sword” (Hebrews 4:12).

 A Simple Plan